aromatt/cachenv/README.md

 run your commands.

 ## Features
-* Workflow similar to virtualenv
+* Caching for stdout, stderr and exit code
-* Command whitelisting by program name, arguments, and patterns
+* Configurable command whitelist by program name, arguments, and patterns
 * Streaming input
 * File change-detection (for args that are file paths)
 * Portable (build your cache on one machine and use it on another)